RoxieBethyl/Computer-Modelling/ex1-s1967975/README.md

     -  `numpyFunctions.py`
     -  `pbc.py`

-- The '.html' files are the documentation for the modules of defined functions created to test the given vector identities.
+- The `.html` files are documentation for the modules of functions created to test the given vector identities.
     -  `vectors.html`
     -  `numpyFunctions.html`